patte/fly-tailscale-exit/README.md

 #### 9. Set the tailscale auth key in fly
 ```
-flyctl secrets set TAILSCALE_AUTH_KEY=[see step 4]
+fly secrets set TAILSCALE_AUTH_KEY=[see step 4]
 Secrets are staged for the first deployment
 ```

 #### 10 Deploy (and IP and scale)

 ```
-flyctl deploy
+fly deploy
 ?
 Would you like to allocate a dedicated ipv4 address now?
 Yes
 ```
 _Update_: fly.io does [not automatically allocate a dedicated IPv4 per app on the first deployment anymore](https://community.fly.io/t/announcement-shared-anycast-ipv4/9384).
 You want a dedicated IPv4 to be able to expose the UDP port on it and thus enable peer-to-peer connections (not via tailscale DERP).
 You have three options:
 - Say yes during the initial deploy.
-- Run the command `flyctl ips allocate-v4` to add a dedicated IPv4 later
+- Run the command `fly ips allocate-v4` to add a dedicated IPv4 later
-- Run `flyctl ips allocate-v6`.
+- Run `fly ips allocate-v6`.
 Direct connections to the node will only work if your local machine has a global IPv6. (not tested)
 - Remove the `services.ports` section from fly.toml.
 This has the disadvantage that your node is never going to be directly reachable and all your traffic is routed via tailscale DERP servers.

 At the time of writing fly deploys two machines per default.
 For this setup you probably want 1 machine per region.
 Run the following to remove the second machine:
 ```
-flyctl scale count 1
+fly scale count 1
 ```

-You can check the logs with `flyctl logs`.
+You can check the logs with `fly logs`.
 If you encounter `Out of memory: Killed process 526 (tailscaled)` you might want to give the machine more memory with: `fly scale memory 512`.

 #### 11. Enable exit node in tailscale
 Wait for the node to appear in the tailscale machine overview.